bigdatagenomics/bigdatagenomics.github.io/source/cla/individual/index.markdown

    are personally aware and which are associated with any part of Your Contributions.

-   except to the extent You desire to provide support.
+6. You are not expected to provide support for Your Contributions, except to the extent You desire to provide support.
 You may provide support for free, for a fee, or not at all.
 Unless required by applicable law or agreed to in writing, You provide Your